-Self-Directed Opportunities Available with the Aging Waiver:
+Self-Directed Opportunities Available within the Independence Waiver:

-All participants have the right to make decisions about and self-direct their own waiver services.
-Participants in the Aging Waiver may choose to hire and manage staff using Employer Authority or manage an individual budget using Budget Authority.
+All participants in the Independence waiver have the right to make decisions about and self-direct their own waiver services and may choose to hire and manage staff using Employer Authority.
+Under Employer Authority, the participant serves as the common-law the employer and is responsible for hiring, firing, training, supervising, and scheduling their support workers.
 In addition, participants may choose a combination of service models to meet their individual needs.
 Participants are encouraged to self-direct their services to the highest degree possible.
 During the actual provision of services, the participant is responsible for directing the activities of their support worker.